-Where texts from ancient authors are quoted, they should be quoted in the original languages.
+Where texts from ancient authors are quoted, they should be quoted in the original language, since these constitute the primary evidence for an argument.
 If you give a translation, it should either be your own, or you should briefly identify its author (e.g., 'tr.
 Lattimore').
-Greek should always be cited with all diacriticals (accents, breathings, subscripts etc.), Latin in italics unless offset (see examples in (d) below).
+Greek should always be cited with all diacritics (accents, breathings, subscripts etc.), Latin in italics unless offset (see examples in (d) below).